 Keep living like a student

 One way to knock your student loan debt down quickly is to continue to live like you earn the same money you did as a student.
-Put all your extra income directly into paying off your student loan.
+Once you have secured a job, put all available extra income directly towards paying off your student loan.

-This is not a long term solution, but it can reduce your debt load quickly.
+This is not necessarily a long-term solution, but it can do wonders in helping you to reduce your debt load quickly.

 Increase your payment amount

-If you graduated with a loan of $32,600 and you wanted to pay it off in 10 years, then it will cost you $330 per month, and you will pay over $7,800 in interest alone.
-That is if you don’t fault any payments within ten years.
+Here is an example to show how big of a difference this can make.
+Let’s say you graduated with a loan of $32,600 and wanted to pay it off in 10 years.
+Given the current interest rate of 4.99% for undergrad loans, it would cost you $345 per month.
+Once you finish repayments, you will have paid over $8,800 in interest alone.
+That is if you don’t default on any payments over the entire ten years.

-If you increase your monthly repayments to $600, you will pay off your loan within five years, saving you over $4,000 in interest payments.
-Pay as much as you can off every paycheck.
+Now let’s look at what would happen if you increase your monthly repayments to $615.
+In this case, you will pay off your loan five years earlier and save nearly $4,600 in interest payments.
+Pay as much as you can from every paycheck.

 Consolidate your loans